MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 A common way to share and find open data is through data repositories.
 Many repositories host open data with persistent identifiers, clear licenses and citation guidelines, and standard metadata.

 Note that some of our example search portals are also repositories, but not always.
-Some of the search portals are simply catalogs of information about the data, rather than storage locations for the data themselves.
+Some of these search portals are simply catalogs of information about the data, rather than storage locations for the data themselves.

 *Select each tab to find out more information.*